DanieleDePaola/Petri-Nets-analysis-for-industrial-automation-applications/README.md

 Different analysis performed (still work in progress) are:
 - Is the net a FSM?
 Is a marked graph?
 - T-invariants and reversibility
-- P-invariants and limitedness (still in progress)
+- P-invariants and boundedness (still in progress)
-- Marking tree exploration (still in progress)
+- Marking tree exploration for liveness(still in progress)